skychavda/graphql-multi-url-demo/README.md

 # Graphql-Multi-Url

 As we know nowadays graphql is widely use for calling API.
-Graphql gives us logical endpoint to our API so as per wide era of application which possibly has two graphql endpoint so calling two endpoint from one application is some tricky part 😜
+Graphql gives us logical endpoint to our API so as per wide era of application which possibly has two graphql endpoint so calling two endpoint from one application is some tricky part!

 > This multi url demo gives you a demonstration to call multiple url as per requirement